-- Contributions of cash can be deducted up to 50% of adjusted gross income (AGI); appreciated securities (marketable securities are valued at fair market value) are usually limited to 30% of AGI; a five year carry forward of any remaining deduction is available.
+- Contributions of cash can currently be deducted up to 60% of adjusted gross income (AGI); appreciated securities (marketable securities are valued at fair market value) are usually limited to 30% of AGI; a five year carry forward of any remaining deduction is available.

 - You and/or your designee retain the right to make non-binding recommendations to the parent organization on the gifting strategy every year, including the timing and amounts of the gifts, as well as the recipients.